Make Content Your #1 SEO Strategy Initiative

 SEO has to encompass those 30-or-so factors on the Periodic Table of SEO Success Factors.
 But the forensic-style technical SEO is not the bar you’re holding your work up to — it’s the minimum viable SEO.
 Today, getting the technical stuff right is just the ticket to entry.

-If you’re actually trying to reach the top, you’re going to prioritize content as the top SEO issue for you to solve.
+If you’re actually trying to reach the top, then you’re going to have to prioritize content as the top SEO issue for you to solve.

 If you like this post, please share it with your friends or colleagues.
 For more like this, be sure to subscribe to our blog.

 This post is based on my presentation “Thin Content Is THE Top SEO Issue” which I shared at Pubcon Las Vegas last week.
 Check out the full deck below.